Force over Distance: Chapter 39

 “It’s not.
 It’s responsible,” Rush said coldly.
 “We don’t need another connection.
 We have enough.”

 “We do.
 We need it.
-We need it if I’m going to win out against the AI.”
+We need it if I’m gonna win out against the AI.”

-“You,” Rush said mercilessly, “are never going to ‘win out’ against the AI.
-It’s a statistical impossibility.
-It’ll never happen.”
+“You,” Rush said mercilessly, “will never ‘win out’ against the AI.
+It’s a statistical impossibility.”

 “You don’t know that.
 In fact, you can’t.”

-“All you’re going to accomplish is tearing yourself apart against it as you destroy my mind.
-So just stop.
+“All you’ll accomplish is tearing yourself apart against it as you destroy my mind.
+So stop.
 This is difficult enough for me as it is.”
 Rush looked away, his expression pained.

 “Genius.
 You can’t know you’re right,” Young whispered.

-“I’ll tell you what I do know,” Rush said.
+“I’ll tell y’what I do know,” Rush said.
 “I trust the AI.
 Instinctively.
 Totally.
 Comprehensively.”

-Young was clenching his jaw so hard that he thought his teeth might crack.
+Young clenched his jaw so hard he thought his teeth might crack.

-“It means,” Rush said, with a gentle relentlessness, “that you’re the last line of defense for this crew, and the possibility exists that you won’t just have to leave me behind.
-The possibility exists that you may have to kill me get to protect them.
-And, even now, I don’t know if you could do it.”
+“It means,” Rush said, with a gentle relentlessness, “that you’re the last line of defense for this crew, and the possibility exists that y’won’t just have to leave me behind.
+Y’may have t’kill me to protect them.
+Even now, I don’t know you could do it.”

 “No way the AI lets that happen.”

-“I told you what to do,” Rush said softly.
+“I told you what to do,” Rush said.
 “You shut us both down.
-It’ll allow it.
 It cannot act to stop its own shutdown by a member of the crew.”

 This was not the conversation he’d wanted to have.